hellofresh/klepto/docs/usage/commands.md

-  help        Help about any command init        Create a fresh config file steal       Steals and anonymises databases update      Check for new versions of kepto
+  help        Help about any command init        Create a fresh config file steal       Steals and anonymises databases update      Check for new versions of klepto

 Flags:
   -h, --help      help for klepto